Energy for All: Community Solar

 Project Finance

-GRID has started a community solar program-related investment fund, supported through a three-year grant from the Department of Energy to develop and implement a new project financing mechanism to unlock capital and higher savings for low-income qualified rate payers.
+GRID launched a community solar program-related investment fund, supported through a three-year grant from the Department of Energy to develop and implement a new project financing mechanism to unlock capital and higher savings for low-income qualified rate payers.
+Learn more about GRID's Energy Resilience Fund

 Affordable Housing Providers

-GRID is partnering with multifamily affordable housing providers and public housing authorities like the Denver Housing Authority and Pueblo Housing Authority to develop community solar projects that benefit their operations and tenants, including the development of solar workforce training programs.
+GRID partners with multifamily affordable housing providers and public housing authorities like the Denver Housing Authority and Pueblo Housing Authority to develop community solar projects that benefit their operations and tenants, including the development of solar workforce training programs.